-- (a) The reasonable and prudent parenting standard is characterized by careful and sensible parental decisions that maintain a child's health, safety, and best interests while encouraging the child's emotional and developmental growth. - (b) Every child care institution shall designate an on-site official who is authorized to apply the reasonable and prudent parenting standard pursuant to this section. - (c) A caregiver, including the child's foster parent or the designated official at a child care institution where the child is placed, must use the reasonable and prudent parenting standard when determining whether to allow a child in foster care to participate in extracurricular, enrichment, and social activities. - (d) A caregiver or a county department of social services with custody of or placement authority over a child in foster care shall not be held liable for an act or omission of the child if the caregiver or county department of social services is acting in accordance with the reasonable and prudent parenting standard under this section. - (e) Unless otherwise ordered by a court with jurisdiction pursuant to G.S.
-7B-200, a caregiver exercising the reasonable and prudent parenting standard has the authority to provide or withhold permission, without prior approval of the court or a county department of social services, allowing a child in foster care, in the custody of a county department of social services or under the placement authority of a county department of social services through a voluntary placement agreement, to participate in normal childhood activities.
-Normal childhood activities shall include, but are not limited to, extracurricular, enrichment, and social activities, and may include overnight activities outside the direct supervision of the caregiver for periods of over 24 hours and up to 72 hours. - (f) Neither the caregiver nor the county department of social services with custody of or placement authority over the child may be held liable for injuries to the child that occur as a result of authorization provided in this section, unless the action or inaction of the caregiver or county department of social services resulting in injury to the child is by willful or reckless misconduct."
+(a) The reasonable and prudent parenting standard is characterized by careful and sensible parental decisions that maintain a child's health, safety, and best interests while encouraging the child's emotional and developmental growth.

+- (b) Every child care institution shall designate an on-site official who is authorized to apply the reasonable and prudent parenting standard pursuant to this section. - (c) A caregiver, including the child's foster parent, whether the child is in a family foster home or a therapeutic foster home, the designated official at a child care institution where the child is placed, or the county department of social services, must use the reasonable and prudent parenting standard when determining whether to allow a child in foster care to participate in extracurricular, enrichment, and social activities. - (d) A caregiver, including the child's foster parent, whether the child is in a family foster home or a therapeutic foster home, the designated official at a child care institution where the child is placed, the county department of social services, or the Department of Health and Human Services with custody of or placement authority over a child in foster care shall not be held liable for an act or omission of the child if the caregiver or county department of social services is acting in accordance with the reasonable and prudent parenting standard under this section. - (e) Unless otherwise ordered by a court with jurisdiction pursuant to G.S.
+7B-200, a caregiver, including the child's foster parent, whether the child is in a family foster home or a therapeutic foster home, exercising the reasonable and prudent parenting standard has the authority to provide or withhold permission, without prior approval of the court or a county department of social services, allowing a child in foster care, in the custody of a county department of social services, or under the placement authority of a county department of social services through a voluntary placement agreement, to participate in normal childhood activities.
+Normal childhood activities shall include, but are not limited to, extracurricular, enrichment, and social activities and may include overnight activities outside the direct supervision of the caregiver for periods of over 24 hours and up to 72 hours. - (f) The caregiver, including the child's foster parent, whether the child is in a family foster home or a therapeutic foster home, the designated official at a child care institution where the child is placed, the county department of social services, or the Department of Health and Human Services, shall not be liable for injuries to the child that occur as a result of the reasonable and prudent parenting standard.
+The burden of proof with respect to a breach of the reasonable and prudent parenting standard shall be by clear and convincing evidence. - (g) The caregiver, including the child's foster parent, whether the child is in a family foster home or a therapeutic foster home, the designated official at a child care institution where the child is placed, the county department of social services, or the Department of Health and Human Services, shall be liable for any action or inaction of gross negligence, willful and wanton conduct, or intentional wrongdoing that results in the injury to the child."